Thank you for your interest in employment at The Works: Ohio Center for History, Art & Technology.

 The Works endeavors to bring relevant and thought-provoking art exhibits and programs to the community.
 The Art Gallery and Programs Intern may assist guest curators with the removal and installation of art exhibits within the gallery.
 The intern will be expected to interact with guests within the gallery to assist with interpretation and may be asked to assist with marketing collateral.
 The intern will be expected to assist with drop-in art programs and summer camps, and should be able to lead artistic activities with small groups of children.
 The intern may be asked to develop and implement art projects for special events and scheduled programs.

 The Works is a vital part of the community in which it resides attracting thousands of guests each year.
 The Works advertises and communicates through multiple outlets to reach a wide audience.
 The Marketing and Graphic Arts Intern may be asked to take photographs and write text for promotional brochures, posters, and other marketing collateral.
 The intern may be asked to assist with creating signs and exhibits for the museum, post updates through social media, or draft press releases.

 The Works is a dynamic and interactive museum that takes an active educational role in the community with an emphasis on STEM (Science, Technology, Engineering, and Mathematics).
 The STEM Programs and Education intern will work with the Education Team on the development and implementation of STEM educational programming.
 Programming includes school tours, outreach, summer camps, interactive exhibits, and special events.
 The intern may be asked to research topics relevant to STEM educational programming and assist Educators in the instruction of children and adults.

-To be eligible for an internship, applicants must be current full- or part-time Junior or Senior year college students.
-Please submit a resume and cover letter to Craig Montgomery, The Works History Director.
+To be eligible for an internship, applicants must be current full- or part-time Junior- or Senior-year college students.
+Please submit a resume and cover letter to The Works for consideration.
 Qualified applicants will be contacted to schedule an interview.